-If market conditions or other extenuating circumstances outside of an Enterprise's control substantially interfere with an Enterprise's accomplishment of an objective, the Enterprise may submit an infeasibility request up to 60 days before submitting its annual report to FHFA.
+If market conditions or other extenuating circumstances outside of an Enterprise's control substantially interfere with an Enterprise's accomplishment of an objective, the Enterprise should submit an infeasibility request as part of its annual report to FHFA.
 An infeasibility request may be subject to a 30-day public input period at FHFA's discretion.
-FHFA is more likely to seek public input on Enterprise requests of infeasibility that are based on a claim of weak underserved market conditions, as opposed to infeasibility requests that are based on circumstances such as internal Enterprise operational capacity issues.
+FHFA generally will not seek public input on Enterprise infeasibility requests but is more likely to do so for infeasibility requests that are based on a claim of weak underserved market conditions.

-If FHFA agrees that an infeasibility request is reasonable, FHFA will approve the request and exclude the objective from its evaluation of the Enterprise's performance under Steps One, Two, and Three.
-In such cases, failure to complete the objective will not harm or benefit the Enterprise's performance score under Step One.
-However, all of the objective's underlying actions will also be excluded from contributing to the Enterprise's performance score under Steps Two and Three.
+If FHFA agrees that an infeasibility request is reasonable, FHFA will approve the request and exclude the objective from its evaluation of the Enterprise's performance under Step One.
+11 In such cases, failure to complete the objective will not harm or benefit the Enterprise's performance score under Step One.
+However, FHFA may consider the underlying actions taken by an Enterprise for Plan objectives that FHFA agrees are infeasible in determining the Enterprise's performance score under Steps Two and Three, as described in Sections II. and III. of this Chapter below.